jackgrossman18/Surfline-Project/README.md

 This backend serves the following purposes.

+### Create a server with WebSockets

 * Create a server for initiating a websocket
   * Using these websockets to send and receive json-rpc objects

+### Send JSON-RPC objects through these websockets, recieve an 'ok' response to assure objects have been recieved.

 * Create all methods through which JSON-RPC objects will be sent
   * JSON-RPC Request